vree-sdk/documentation/docs/vree-settings.md

 ![Alt](./images/settings/events.png "Events.")

-**VRee Platform Initialized Event**
+**VRee SDK Initialized Event**
-This event is raised when the platform finished initialization.
+This event is raised when the SDK finished initialization.

 **VRee Player Connected Event**
 This event is raised when a player has successfully connected.